 - Zohar Kampf (Hebrew University of Jerusalem)

 - Claire Kramsch (University of Berkeley)

-- Rosina Marquez Reiter (University of Surrey)
+- Rosina Marquez Reiter (The Open University, UK)

 - Jeremy Munday (University of Leeds)

 - Lourdes Ortega (Georgetown University)

 About the Program